How do I calculate tax credits?

 Renewing tax credits

-You'll be sent a renewal pack for each new tax year.
 The packs are sent out between April and June every year, and the deadline for submitting your renewal is 31 July.

 You won't get your first renewal pack until April 2019 if you first claimed tax credits after 6 April 2018.